AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Inheritence.md

   Console.WriteLine(pickaxe.Stats);

-  Console.WriteLine("");   //Endline

-  //Testing the 'Sword' class
-  var sword = new Sword("A Sharp Sword", 100);
+  //Testing the 'Sword' class (derived from the 'Tool' class) var sword = new Sword("A Sharp Sword", 100);

   Console.WriteLine(sword.Stats);